loopholelabs/kmod-batch-syscalls/README.md

 make module
 ```

-The `batch-syscalls.ko` file will automatically be generated.
+The `memory-overlay.ko` file will automatically be generated.
 It can then
 be loaded using `sudo make load` and unloaded using `sudo make unload`.

 It is possible to use the `LOG_LEVEL` variable to change the kernel module log